 Not too many stories

-As per recommended in Cracking the Coding Interview, organize your stories with nuggets.
+As recommended in this best seller book, organize your stories with nuggets.
 As stated earlier, a nugget is just a very brief description of the story, easy to trigger through visual memory of your notes.

-Also, check out this other article about Amazon Behavioral Questions tips.
+Also, check out this other article with Amazon Behavioral Interview Questions tips.

-If you want to have a dry-run at an Amazon behavioral interview, take a mock interview led by an SDE from Amazon at mocki.co.
+If you want to have a dry-run at an Amazon behavioral interview, take a mock interview at mocki.co.